DDTBOX/tutorials/DDTBox Documentation.md

 For example, for one condition each block of trials in an experiment might be counted as a separate run.
 For other types of data you can substitute timepoints and channels for dimension 1 and dimension 2 of the relevant dataset.
 For example, in an eye tracking experiment the dimension "timepoints" may still refer to a time after stimulus onset, whereas one could use two "channels" to record the x and y coordinates of the subject's gaze fixation.

-###Configuration settings

-*Outline the main configuration settings that can be input into DDTBox, with a clear explanation of each one.*

 ###Creating a channel locations file